kerstin-w/Travel-Africa/README.md

 ### Bucket List

-- In the bucket list a user can revisted all post that were saved by the user.
+- In the bucket list a user can revisit all post that were saved by the user.
-- This gives a user the option to create a list of places to visit, or just to be able read the post again and not loos track of it.
+- This gives a user the option to create a list of places to visit, or just to be able to read the post again and not lose track of it.
 - By clicking on a post title the user will be forwarded to the Post Page.
 - The the user can remove a post from the bucket list by clicking on the bin icon.